BeamScatter: Scalable, Deployable Long-Range backscatter communication with Beam-Steering

-We present a novel approach to find the best $\Delta$ by measuring the signal strength upon setting the tag in 2 different phase settings.
-In the first setting, we choose $\Delta = 0$ and record the received signal strength at the WiFi AP.
-Let us denote the signal strength value in this case to be s1.
-Similarly, repeat the process by choosing $\Delta=\pi$ and obtain the received signal strength s2 at the WiFi AP.
-Now taking the ratio of the s1 and s2, we obtain eq~\ref{eq:ratio} from which we can calculate the value $|\alpha|$.

-Since we can calculate only the absolute value of $\alpha$, we have an ambiguity while deciding the correct value of $\alpha$.
-To eliminate the ambiguity, we can obtain the received signal powers for both cases of $\Delta = \alpha$ and $\Delta = -\alpha$ and find which case results in good signal power to decide the optimal value of $\Delta$.
-Here we have described the procedure to estimate the best $\Delta$ using received signal strength but in practice, we can get an estimate of the received signal strength from the Channel state information extracted at the receiver.
+For instance, if we know the transmitter and the receiver direction w.r.t. to the tag's normal, we can compute alpha but the problem with this approach is that we do not know the angles the Rx and the Tx makes when a new tag is introduced into the environment.
+Moreover, when the tag is attached to a mobile device, the tag needs to quickly adapt the phase shift values so that it can always steer the reflected signals towards the receiver.
+Here we resort to a different approach where we consider the channel state information (CSI) of the tag's received signal to find the best phase setting for the tag.